McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

 While colors of your chosen color variant are reset to the theme's light standard values for printing, this does not apply for Mermaid diagrams and Swagger/OpenAPI Specification.
 Those will still use the colors of your chosen color variant which may cause a non coherent look on paper.
 {{% /notice %}}

+## MathJax

+The MathJax configuration parameters can also be set on a specific page.
+In this case, the global parameter would be overwritten by the local one.
+See [Math]({{< relref "shortcodes/math" >}}) for additional documentation.

+### Example {#math-example}

+MathJax is globally disabled.
+By default it won't be loaded by any page.

+On page "Physics" you coded some JavaScript for a dynamic formulae.
+You can set the MathJax parameters locally to load mathJax on this page.

+You also can disable MathJax for specific pages while globally enabled.

 ## Mermaid

 The Mermaid configuration parameters can also be set on a specific page.
 In this case, the global parameter would be overwritten by the local one.
 See [Mermaid]({{< relref "shortcodes/mermaid" >}}) for additional documentation.

-> Example:
->
+### Example {#mermaid-example}

-> Mermaid is globally disabled.
+Mermaid is globally disabled.
 By default it won't be loaded by any page.

-> On page "Architecture" you need a class diagram.
-You can set the Mermaid parameters locally to only load mermaid on this page (not on the others).
+On page "Architecture" you coded some JavaScript to dynamically generate a class diagram.
+You can set the Mermaid parameters locally to load mermaid on this page.

 You also can disable Mermaid for specific pages while globally enabled.